stan-voo/logseq-slavsko-theme/README.md

 ## Installation

+Slavsko is available on the Logseq marketplace.
+To see the marketplace, choose Plugins from Logseq's main menu.

+> If you don’t see Plugins on the main menu, you will need to enable plug-ins: go to Logseq Settings from the main menu, then the Advanced section, and enable the Plug-in system.
+You will then need to restart Logseq.

-The theme **is not** yet available on the Logseq marketplace.
-It's just a CSS file you copy to your Logseq Vault folder inside 'logseq' directory.
+If you don’t want to use the marketplace, you can copy `custom.css` file to your Logseq Vault folder inside 'logseq' directory.
 The path should be like `/path-to-your-logseq/vault-name/logseq/custom.css`.

-Alternatively you can search for a `custom.css` file from within your logseq like any other page and copy-paste the code from my [custom.css](custom.css) file.
+Alternatively you can search for a `custom.css` file from within your logseq like any other page (you also can access this file from Settings) and copy-paste the code from the theme's [custom.css](custom.css) file.

 ## Plugin compatibility